echelon/present.js/example.md

 ---

-* This is a slide
+* This is the same list
-* It has bullet points
+* It has bullet points,
-	* And sub bullet points
+	* Sub-bullet points,
-	* More sub bullets
+	* And so forth

 1. What's this?
 2. An ordered list?